mcharouk/aws/Certification/sysops.md

   * otherwise, the protocol will be Match Viewer

 * OAI cannot be used with S3 in static web hosting mode
+* Error 4XX or 5XX
+  * when origin returns error, Cloudfront can cache them, but cloudfront itself does not generate any error.

 # WAF